assaff/msc-thesis/source/results.rst

 residue in the data set is described by 6 features derived from analyses of its receptor protein by a variety of tools (see :num:`Table #table-svm-features`).

-.. comment
-    In Methods, we described multiple protocols which can be used to derive features that characterize the protein surface (namely FTMap, CASTp, ConSurf, polarity, hbonding).
-    While these protocols analyze the entire receptor, we derive features that describe individual residues.

-These features are integrated into a support-vector classifier (see :ref:`methods-svm`) that should distinguish peptide-binding residues from the rest.

-.. comment
-    Output data from these protocols feed into our SVM model, such that they inform the model about different characteristics of the residues in question.

-In addition, each residue is labeled as binder if computational alanine scanning (using Rosetta) indicated a high increase in interaction energy upon mutation to alanine.
+Additionally, each residue is labeled as binder if computational alanine scanning (using Rosetta) indicated a high increase in interaction energy upon mutation to alanine.

+Feature data and true labels are all integrated into a support-vector classifier (see :ref:`methods-svm`) that should distinguish peptide-binding residues from the rest.
+Our SVM pipeline (see :num:`Figure #fig-svm-flowchart`) fits a linear function :math:`S` (hyperplane) over the set of features that optimally separates the labels of the training data.
+Subsequently, it calculates said function over residues in the test set to classify them as binders or non-binders; a sample :math:`r` is classified as positive if and only if :math:`S(r)>0`.
+Comparing classification labels to true labels produces a measure of the model's performance.

+.. _fig-svm-flowchart:

 .. figure:: _images/svm-flowchart.png
     :align: center

-    Schematic description of data flow in our classification model.
+    Schematic description of data flow in our SVM pipeline.

-Our goal is to identify these residues in the receptor structure (whether bound or unbound), using these intrinsic properties, but without any knowledge of the peptide or where it binds.
 As a starting point, we trained our model on surface residues from the set of bound receptor structures.